TylerLott/SAP-analog/src/Team/README.md

 [7 x number of animals + effects] for current shop state

-These will be kept as is and fed into the NN directly
+These will be kept as is and fed into the NN directly [12 x number of animals + effects (68)] thats like many, many different team states...

+[5 x 3] for the stats and exp levels of the animals

+- These are normalized to the greatest possible stat
+- 50 for hp and dmg
+- 6 for exp level

 **possible moves**